 Additionally, both waxing and threading are not permanent solutions, and regular upkeep will be required every three or four weeks, depending on how fast your hair grows.

-For those that are desperate to find the answer to long battles against unwanted hair growth, one of these treatments to remove hair permanently, semi-permanently, and even temporarily—may provide the peace-of-mind you’re looking for.
+For those that are desperate to find the answer to long battles against the unwanted hair growth, one of these treatments to remove hair permanently, semi-permanently, and even temporarily—may provide the peace-of-mind you’re looking for.